AccelerationConsortium/ivoryOS/README.md

 ivoryos.run(__name__)
 ```
-You can now access the web UI at http://127.0.0.1:8000,
+Then run the script and visit `http://localhost:8000` in your browser.
-create an account, login, and start designing workflows!
+Use `admin` for both username and password, and start building workflows!

 ----
 ## Features